10 Best Affordable Homeowners Insurance Companies of 2026

 Because of that, you can select higher liability costs than the typical homeowners insurance policy, with coverage up to a high $100 million.

-The Chubb Masterpiece policy offers to rebuild your home if the damage of your home exceeds the limit in your policy.
+The Chubb Masterpiece policy offers to rebuild your home if the damage to your home exceeds the limit in your policy.

-The policy covers many things that are important to wealthy policyholders and includes atypical features.
+The policy covers many important things for wealthy policyholders and includes atypical features.
 Among many, these stand out.

-If you own a second home, property managers can take care of it in case of an emergency, such as wildfire or hurricanes.
+If you own a second home, property managers can take care of it in case of an emergency, such as a wildfire or hurricane.

 Also, the policy offers extended replacement costs for dwelling and replacement value for your high-priced personal possessions.